Joelynn94/all-javascript-challenges/notes.md

 - A variable is an information storage area.
 - It has three properties, it's name, it's value and it's type.
 - Declaring a variable means the computer reserves memory in which to store the variable.
+- Naming variables is an important for code readability.
 - Assign a value to a varible with the = (assignment operator) operator.
 - **_const_** - is a variable declaration that you can’t reassign within the context of the block.
 That doesn’t mean it’s immutable.
 For example, array values can be changed.
 - **_let_** - is similar to var because it can be reassigned, but unlike var, which is lexically scoped, let is block scoped.